 Always wear gloves and eye protection.
 Always take your time.
 Always handle glass carefully.

 Like any tool out there, the price range runs from very cheap to very expensive.
-While I'm a believer in "you get what you pay for" (even though we have to make sacrifices sometimes to work with what we can afford) in this case, I don't think you sacrifice anything with the inexpensive models shown to the right on your lap top or at the bottom of the page on your phone, and as seen in my video.
+While I'm a believer in "you get what you pay for" (even though we have to make sacrifices sometimes to work with what we can afford) in this case, I don't think you sacrifice anything with the inexpensive glass cutting tools shown to the right on your lap top or at the bottom of the page on your phone, and as seen in my video.

 Probably the most important part of cutting glass safely and accurately is scoring the glass properly.